gael-ian/vagrant-bindfs/README.md

 This will spin up one or more VM and try to bindfs-mount some shares in it.
 Feel free to modify the included `Vagrantfile` or test helpers (in `test/test_helpers.rb`) to add additional boxes and test cases.
+If you add a new test machine, please ensure that it will stay available and regularly updated for future tests.
+We recommend to use [officialy supported boxes](https://goo.gl/LbkPVF).